Fall Registration

 Transfer coursework that does not reflect a known UM equivalency (100T) will remain undesignated in Canelink.
 Individual courses may then be evaluated by the respective UM departments to determine UM equivalency.
 This requires the student to submit a Miami Academic Transfer Evaluation System (MATES) form along with the detailed course syllabi for each course.
 These detailed syllabi can be obtained from the previous instructor or department.

 Note that minimum scores at UM may differ from those at your previous institution.
 See credit information (and related links) to determine UM minimum scores.
-AP, IB, and GCE scores must be sent directly to the Office of Admission by the end of your first semester.
-Exam scores submitted on other university or college transcripts will not be accepted.
+Advanced test scores must be sent directly to the Office of Admission no later than the end of your first semester.
+Exam scores submitted to or on other university or college transcripts will not be accepted.
 No credits will be awarded after your first semester.
-Official test scores and/or transcripts for credits earned from any college/university should be sent to the Office of Admission (see address above).
+Official test scores and/or transcripts for credits earned from any college/university should be sent to the Office of Admission.
+Identify any test credits which do not appear on your UM record and can be used in conjunction with transfer courses to your Transitional Guide.

 *Once your official transcript(s) and/or test scores have been processed by the Office of Admission, make sure to check that the correct transfer courses and test scores are reflected correctly on your CaneLink account.*